datnguyen1215/Redmine-Issue-Fetcher/README.md

 ./redmine-issues-fetcher https://redmine.example.com/
 ```

+## Readmap

+- [ ] Support .env file for storing other configuration.

 ## Disclaimer

 This tool disables TLS certificate verification, which might expose you to security risks.
 Ensure that you understand the implications and use it in controlled environments only.